preloader

 time curl -X GET 'http://localhost:8585/rest/API+Pastry+-+2.0/2.0.0/pastry?delay=500' -H 'x-microcks-delay: 800' -H 'Accept: application/json'

-that will produce the following output:
+That will produce the following output:

 [...]